 There Are Two Types Of Fibers – Soluble and Insoluble

 Soluble fibers dissolve and create a gel that may help improve digestion which may reduce cholesterol and sugar levels.
 It helps your body improve blood glucose control, which can aid in reducing your risk for diabetes.
-Soluble fiber is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.
+Soluble fiber is found in oats, peas, beans, apples, citrus fruits, carrots, barley, and psyllium.

 Insoluble fiber helps with the movement of materials through the digestive system and increases stool bulk, so it can be of benefit to those who struggle with constipation or irregular stools.
 Insoluble fiber attracts water into your stool, which helps soften stool.
-Passing stool with less strain on your bowel.
-Insoluble fiber can help promote bowel health and regularity, and it can also support insulin sensitivity just like soluble fiber and may help reduce the risk for diabetes.
+Passing a stool with less strain on your bowel.
+Insoluble fiber can help promote bowel health and regularity, and it can also support insulin sensitivity just like soluble fiber, and may help reduce the risk for diabetes.

 General Mills has been active in the conservation of bees since 2011; in 2011, the company began investing in the Xerces Society to help promote biodiversity and pollinator conservation.
 In March 2017, General Mills announced the Buzz Bee image had been removed from boxes of Honey Nut Cheerios.
 Images of the new box showed a white blank space where Buzz Bee used to be.
 Below the image of the bowl of cereal, a plea to “Help Bring Back The Bees” was added.
 This was to raise awareness of pollinator decline 30% of ingredients are used by General Mills and depend on pollinators.

-While Honey Nut Cheerios used to be made with actual nuts, as of 2006, the nuts were discontinued, and natural flavor, from peach and apricot pit, is used instead.
+While Honey Nut Cheerios used to be made with actual nuts, as of 2006, the nuts were discontinued, and a natural flavor, from peach and apricot pit, is used instead.

 Beta-Glucan: The Heart-Healthy Fiber